-While breastfeeding your baby is by far the healthiest, most eco-friendly choice you can make, (read our article on breastfeeding vs. formula) there are circumstances in which it is not possible.
+While breastfeeding your baby is by far the healthiest, most eco-friendly choice you can make, there are circumstances in which it is not possible.
 In such cases, finding natural and organic baby formula is a must in order to safeguard your baby’s health.
-Read on to learn why and how you should purchase and make natural baby formula.
+Read on to learn why you should choose organic baby formula.

 Why conventional baby formula is unhealthy

-Despite the disadvantages of formula feeding your baby (cost, environmental concerns, and maternal and baby health being chief among them), there can be several advantages to choose formula over breastfeeding.
-It can be more convenient, especially if the mother needs to be away from baby for longer than a few hours.
+Despite the disadvantages of formula feeding your baby (cost, environmental concerns, maternal and baby health being chief among them), there can be several advantages to choosing formula over breastfeeding.
+For one, it can be more convenient, especially if the mother needs to be away from the baby for longer than a few hours.
 Formula is also digested more slowly which means the frequency and timing of feedings can be extended.
 Some formulas even contain nutritional additives that a breastfed baby would otherwise get from supplements.

-- Many formulas are sweetened with lactose, fructose, glucose, and maltodextrose, with some even containing high fructose corn syrup.
+- Many formulas are sweetened with lactose, fructose, glucose, and maltodextrin, with some even containing high fructose corn syrup.

 - Salmonella and other foodborne pathogens have been found in some formulations.

-- Heavy metals like lead, aluminum, manganese, and cadmium have all been found in baby formulas.
+- Heavy metals like lead, aluminum, and cadmium have all been found in baby formulas.

 - If your tap water is not safe to drink, any contaminants it contains will be passed along to your baby when you mix it with formula.